bagusfarisa/pacmann-project-python-super-cashier/README.md

 Update the name of an item in the list by providing the item name and its new name as the arguments to this method.
 <br />

-This method will give an error message if the item name inputted isn't found in the order list.
+This method will give an error message if:
+- The item name inputted isn't found in the order list
 <br />

 ### 5. update_item_qty() Method